arnab-shuvo/rm-airbnb/README.md

 ### For Docker

--   configure ports in client/config.js and /docker-compose.yml file according to pc configuration
+-   for docker change the conenction string from "localhost:3000" to "mongo:3000" in server.ts file

 To run the project in docker, run the following commands